mainmatter/mainmatter.com/src/posts/2022-09-20-selfsigned-certificates-for-development.md

 Express.js used by ember-cli internally, but has a few nice extras and I happened to have used it recently.

-If you want to serve HTTP/2 over HTTPS for your fastify API, you do need certificates also.
+If you want to serve HTTP/2 over HTTPS for your fastify API, you will also need certificates.

 [The documentation for this][fastify-https] is quite straightforward.
 The example there expects `fastify.key` and `fastify.cert` in a `https` folder.